ziggity/slaythebugs/README.md

-## Welcome to the game, Slay the Bugs!
+## Welcome to the game, Slay the Hacker!
 (Computer science edition)

 # Yup!
-You guessed it, this game is all about computer bugs and how to squash them, sometimes hackers show up and try to ruin your day with DDOS attacks, or similar, and you go through the game collecting amazing cards that have helpful abilities to thwart your enemies.
+You guessed it, this game is all about how to stop computer hacks and how to squash them, stop them in their tracks, hackers show up and try to ruin your day with DDOS attacks, or similar, and you go through the game collecting amazing cards that have helpful abilities to thwart your enemies.

-# Technology: 'll be using React, HTML, CSS, JS, and other libraries such as draggable elements, and sounds from .org, and free AI images.
+# Technology: I'll be using React, HTML, CSS, JS, and other libraries such as draggable elements, and sounds from .org, and free AI images.

 # Dev plan: A rough overview of how to build this slay the spire clone